SteveJustin1963/tec-8x8x8/README.md

 * or use special OUT commands to put data of 3x bytes on data and address buses, address bus will act as data output
 * code in asm and forth

-## Iterate
+# Iterate
-* put photoresistor in matrix to interact with led out out, induce feedback loops
+* read photoresistor via schmitt or ADC and input to mixing table to interact with LED output,
+* induce feedback loops and effects
 * superposition code behaviour thru mixing matrix
 *